maxshafer/shafer-research-group/content/authors/rami/_index.md

 ---
 # Display name
-title: Yue Chen
+title: Rami Albanna

 # Username (this should match the folder name)
 authors:
-  - yue
+  - rami

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Bioinformatics and Computational Biology (BCB) Student
+role: CSB Undergraduate

 # Organizations/Affiliations
 # organizations: